Galega: Planting, Cultivation, and Care

 Galega officinalis

 Goat's rue produces beautiful clusters of pink to pale mauve flowers in summer, sometimes white.
-It's an excellent melliferous plant.
+It is a good melliferous plant.

 • Flowering time July to September